insideout10/wordlift-plugin/src/main/readme.txt

 = 1.6 =
  * Fixed an issue that would prevent the plug-in from working.
 This upgrade is strongly recommended.

+ = 2.5.7 =
+ * Major release with fixes on the user registration.

 == Upgrade Notice ==